catarinaroman/las-americas/index.md

 The 2010 survey instrument (questionnaire) is available in [this link](https://github.com/catarinaroman/las-americas/blob/main/surveys/brazil-2010-survey.pdf).

-# The Foreign Policy at Press Observatory
+# Observatory of Brazilian Foreign Policy in the Press

 <img src="observatorio.jpg" alt="The Foreign Policy at Press Observatory" width="600">